USING THE STROOP EFFECT TO TEST OUR CAPACITY TO DIRECT ATTENTION

-CONTEXT: MENTAL VITALITY AND ENVIRONMENTAL STEWARDSHIP
+A NEW CONTEXT: MENTAL VITALITY AND BEHAVIORAL ENTREPRENEURSHIP

-This transition, urgent as it may well be, will be difficult.
 The Workshop on Urgent Transitions, a research effort at the University of Michigan, is tasked with: (a) helping people to cope with what may be dramatic, and at times unnerving, behavior change, (b) helping people to plan for, motivate and maintain behavioral resilience and (c) helping communities to pre-familiarize themselves with living well within the limits of local ecosystems.

 One goal of this research is to help people restore and maintain mental vitality so that they can get on with the task of healing the planet and living in a durable manner.
 The measures of mental vitality, of which the Stroop test discussed below is one, are a part of this research effort.